-Key performance indicators, or KPIs, are ways by which the performance of something is measured.
-In the case of ecommerce websites, KPIs are multiple factors that help owners, webmasters, and marketing managers determine whether or not the site is successful, and often how it can be improved to increase revenue.
+Key performance indicators, or KPIs, measure the performance of something.
+In the case of ecommerce websites, KPIs are multiple factors that help owners, webmasters, and marketing managers determine whether the site is successful, and how it can be improved to increase revenue.
 Ecommerce KPIs can be different from other business models as well, which makes them important to understand for any online retailer.

 As we mentioned, there are many ecommerce KPIs that you can track, but these are the handful that we feel are important for most webmasters.
 Depending on how your store is structured, and what kind of customers you have, you may not pay close attention to some of these, or you may want to track them all very closely.

 Website traffic is probably one of the most obvious key performance indicators that an ecommerce site owner will want to watch.
-Generally speaking, the more traffic your site gets, the better chance you have at turning those visitors into buying customers.
-More traffic doesn’t necessarily mean more purchases, but a 5% conversion rate at 1,000 visitors versus 1,000,000 visitors does mean two very different things!
+Generally speaking, the more traffic your site gets, the better chance you have at turning those visitors into paying customers.
+More traffic doesn’t necessarily mean more purchases, but a 5 percent conversion rate at 1,000 visitors versus 1,000,000 visitors does mean two very different things!

 The “who” we mentioned above, in the context of website traffic, is very important.
 Referral traffic can help you determine which sources are sending the most visitors to your site.
 This information can be extremely valuable in determining where you should focus more—for example, on organic search or additional PPC ads — or which relationships you should nurture.

 Depending on the context, referral traffic can be a powerful website KPI for ecommerce performance for any number of reasons.
 Say your ecommerce store’s referral traffic from a particular blog is very high.
 Upon following the link, you discover it’s because a blogger positively reviewed one of your products or services, and linked to your website in the post.